ceyxasm/ceyxasm/blogs_temp/ceyshell_files/README.md

     * exit
 * Supports foreground and background processes
 * It also supports command concatenation using `&&`
+* Runs in both batch and interactive mode

 ### Limitations
 * executing `cd` without the following argument does not change the PWD to /home